 English Learners' Proficiency Progress: This indicator measures how well students who are not initially proficient in English are learning the English language.
 The ESSA requires states to measure the progress of English learners (EL) towards proficiency in English.
-This indicator applies to elementary, middle and high schools.
-Data to be reported when available.
-No ratings for 2019-20 school year.
+This indicator applies to elementary, middle, and high schools.
+Aggregate data will be reported for the 2020-21 school year when available but not used for a rating.

-Graduation Rate: This indicator measures the four-year adjusted cohort graduation rate, which is the percentage of students who enter 9th grade, adjusted for students who transfer in or out of the cohort after 9th grade, and who graduate within four years.
+Graduation Rate: This indicator measures the four-year adjusted cohort graduation rate, which is the percentage of students who enter 9th grade, adjusted for students who transfer in or out of the cohort after 9th grade, and who graduate within four full years.
 This indicator applies only to high schools.
-Graduation rate to be reported.
-No ratings for 2019-20 school year.
+Graduation rate will be reported both aggregated and disaggregated by subgroup for the 2020-21 school year but will not be used for a rating.

-College/Career Readiness: Using various measures, this indicator measures the percentage of the students earning their South Carolina State Diploma who graduate college or career ready.
-Data to be reported when available.
-No ratings for 2019-20 school year.
+College/Career Readiness: Using various measures, this indicator measures the proportion of students in a high school's graduation cohort who are college or career ready.
+Aggregate data will be reported when available for the 2020-21 school year but not used for a rating.